Online Engineering Programs Home

 • Take the Principles and Practice of Engineering (PE) exam.
 This eight-hour exam is the last step to obtaining licensure.
 The PE is available in three different mechanical engineering fields: HVAC and refrigeration, machine design and materials, thermal and fluids systems, and other engineering disciplines.

 Pass rates for the PE vary by subject area.
-For example, the mechanical engineering testing fields mentioned above range from 68 to 77 percent for first-time takers, according to the National Council of Examiners for Engineering and Surveying.
+For example, the mechanical engineering testing fields mentioned above range from 70 to 75 percent for first-time takers, according to the National Council of Examiners for Engineering and Surveying.

-Step 5: Seek Organizational Certification (Timeline Varies)
+Step 5: Seek Organizational Certification (timeline varies)

 Numerous organizations are offering mechanical engineering certification.
 According to the American Society of Mechanical Engineers (ASME), certification can be a way to validate skills, increase marketability, garner respect, and build confidence and credibility.
 It can be a step that interests some professionals in the field.
 Below is a list of organizations that offer mechanical engineering certification: